Coronavirus outbreak: Where to turn for help

 CAN THEY SHUT OFF MY ELECTRICITY?

 No. State regulators have issued an order directing all utilities that provide electricity, natural gas and water to refrain from any disconnecting customers until further notice.
-This applies to both residential and commercial customers who may suffer financial hardships during the virus outbreak.
+This applies to both residential and commercial customers.

 HOW DO I APPLY FOR A SMALL BUSINESS LOAN?